Last updated: April 30, 2021

 - Educational performance, professional history, information contained in letters of reference, and student loan or grant information related to your attendance at RUSM;

-- Profile information, comments, and similar information provided to or on social networks and other forums that connect to us; and
+- Profile information, comments, and similar information provided to or on social networks and other forums; and

 - Interests, demographic data, and internet browsing behavior.